pseverina/dashboard/README.md

 # if you added some changes and would like to make PR , please run lint before make a reuqest
 npm run lint

-# if you added some changes and would like to make PR , please run lint before make a reuqest
-npm run lint

 ```